Edge-of-Field

 Wetlands

 Wetlands are characterized as having water at or near the soil surface during at least part of the year, containing hydric soils, and containing plants that are adapted to wet conditions.
 These characteristics provide a great environment for denitrification.
 Wetlands are shallow in depth and allow the water to slow down and deposit sediment.
-On average, wetlands can remove 40-90% of nitrates.
+On average, wetlands can reduce nitrate levels by 40-90%.

 Saturated Buffers